cloudfoundry/diego-notes/README.md

 `INITIALIZING` | A container is being created in Garden `CREATED` | A container has been created and the executor is starting to run the Setup/Action/Monitor actions.
 If there is no Monitor action the container will transition to `RUNNING` almost immediately.
 If there is a Monitor action it will only transition when the Monitor says the container is ready.
 `RUNNING` | The container is running.
-`COMPLETED` | The container is no longer running.  `container.Result` will include details around whether the work the container performed succeeded or failed.
+`COMPLETED` | The container is no longer running.  `container.Result` will include details around whether the work the container performed succeeded or failed, or if the container was explicitly stopped.

 Allowed transitions: